jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 ![Minimum Theme Requirements](/images/module-01/lesson-01/directory-structure.png)

-> For the rest of this course, you'll be working in your new theme, so go ahead and activate it now from the Appearance -> Themes dashboard page.
+> **Note:** For the rest of this course, you'll be working in your new theme, so go ahead and activate it now from the Appearance -> Themes dashboard page.

 ![Image of new block theme active](/images/module-01/lesson-01/new-block-theme-active.png)